ssomagani/decodable-quick-start/README.md

 # Decodable Quick Start

-This project provides a framework for quickly getting started with Decodable development.
+This project provides a framework for quickly getting started with Decodable development using a local Kafka cluster.
 It includes:

 - Decodable resources defined using declarative syntax
 - Docker resources for local development